 - Information sharing: Collaboration and transparency between entities to share insights on emerging threats.

-It's about ensuring the financial sector can continue to operate even when attacks occur.
+Resilience here means the financial sector can continue to operate even when attacks get through.

 DORA highlights the role of critical third-party providers and cloud service providers, ensuring these entities meet strict resilience standards.